 Sometimes you can get your final divorce order, or judgment, without going to court.
 Other times, a judge will require you to attend a hearing.
 Ask the clerk if a hearing is necessary before the judge will grant your divorce.

 There is almost always a waiting period before your divorce can be finalized, determined by your state’s laws.
 Sometimes that’s when the responding party is served with papers.
 Other times it starts the day you filed for divorce.

 You can submit your paperwork before the waiting period ends; however, that does not guarantee prompt processing or the official date of your legal divorce.
 If you submit your required documents after your waiting period is up, leave the date that your marital status ends blank for the clerk to fill in.

 A judge needs to approve and sign your final judgment.
 Once a court clerk files the signed document, it officially terminates the marriage and becomes an official divorce decree.
 And, yes, that takes time.
 There are often delays due to backlogged court dockets.
 Some states also have a waiting period before a judge can approve and sign the judgment (to allow appeals).

 4. Receive your final divorce decree — you’re officially divorced!

 Like all your most important documents, keep a copy of your final divorce decree in a secure location.
 We recommend a digital copy as well as a physical copy.
 You’ll want to periodically review the conditions to ensure they are being met and do not need to be modified.
 This is especially true with custody and support terms.

-You will want your final decree handy if you want to do things like change your name, apply for a mortgage, remarry, or apply for social security.
+You will want your final decree handy if you want to do things like changing your name, applying for a mortgage, remarrying, or applying for social security.
 If you need a new copy, you can request one from the court where your divorce was finalized.